liberepen/liberepen.github.io/_posts/2022-01-20-why-minetest.md

 Let's Continue.
 In this post i want to talk about Minetest game(not game engine and game making).
 Minetest is a [Sandbox game](https://en.wikipedia.org/wiki/Sandbox_game) like Minecraft. but its better and free!

-You can make yor favorite House, upgrade your tools and survive. you can make your desired minetest! how? with modes.
+You can make your favorite House, upgrade your tools and survive. you can make your desired minetest! how? with modes.
 Minetest game a free database for mods.
 Installing mods in Minetest is easier than you think.

 Minetest is very Lightweight.
 It's just about 30 or 40 MG! i was a Minecraft player in the past but when i met Minetest, i left Minecraft.
 Minetest have many online and free servers! so you can easily play Minetest with your friends.